trickyMan/FrameByFramePlayer/README.md

 FrameByFramePlayer is based on the AVPlayer,In this project,I showed some usage of the AVPlayer.Enjoy it.

+Just like *Ubersense* 's video teaching video which is playing a video frame by frame.And you can find more info @http://www.ubersense.com/ about their APP,

 Documentation
 -------------
 Too be filled.